 In order to file a lawsuit and receive compensation for a birth injury, the parents of the injured child must be able to prove certain elements of their case.
 First, they need to prove that there was a patient-doctor relationship between the mother and a doctor, OB-GYN, or other healthcare provider.
 This relationship signifies that the healthcare worker owed a duty of care to both the mother and the child, which is the second element of proving negligence in a birth injury case.

 The third element of proof, though, requires that the healthcare worker breached the duty of care owed to the mother and the baby.
-This can be difficult for a parent to prove on their own, since parents are often unfamiliar with the medical process of birth, instruments used, and how healthcare workers should be acting.
+This can be difficult for a parent to prove on their own since parents are often unfamiliar with the medical process of birth, the instruments used, and how healthcare workers should be acting.

 This is often where a Chicago birth injury attorney could be most helpful.
 An attorney could gather the documents needed, speak to other healthcare professionals, and draw upon their own research and expertise to prove that healthcare workers were negligent.
-They could then use this evidence to demonstrate that the negligence directly caused the birth injury, and that the baby and family will suffer due to that injury.
+They could then use this evidence to demonstrate that the negligence directly caused the birth injury and that the baby and family will suffer due to that injury.

-If you recently had a child and you believe they suffered a birth injury due to the negligence of the hospital staff or other healthcare worker, speak to a Chicago medical malpractice lawyer or birth injury lawyer today.
+Birth injuries can be both financially and emotionally draining on a family. injuries often last a lifetime and may necessitate expensive equipment, special care, and ongoing rehabilitation for the child.
+In many cases, though, parents may be able to seek compensation to help with these costs.
+If you recently had a child and believe they suffered a birth injury due to the negligence of the hospital staff or other healthcare worker, speak to a Chicago medical malpractice lawyer or birth injury lawyer today.
 Your family is likely dealing with a lot right now, and you should not have to cope with the various burdens these injuries can bring alone.